jhudson8/react-backbone/README.md

 *returns the attribute values*

-Iterate child (or provided) components and have each component set it's input value on the model attributes.
+Iterate all child components with a [ref](http://facebook.github.io/react/docs/more-about-refs.html) property and have each component set it's input value on the model attributes.
 Components will only participate in model population if they implement ***getValue*** to return the value that should be set on the model.

 If a component does not contain a ```getValue``` method but does contain a ```modelPopulate``` method (by including the ```modelPopulate``` mixin), the modelPopulate method on that component will be called as well with the attributes applied to the parent component's model.